stas420/database_project/docs/Overview.md

 - [Obsidian](https://obsidian.md) desktop application for making Markdown notes.

 The work is *organised evenly*, i.e. each of team members contributes to *every part* of the project: planning, documentation, running administrative database queries, writing functionalities and testing.
 We trust each other, as a team (to some extent).

-[^1]: Do we need card information, or some kind of other info to process payments?